 Many of the P2P-based organizations analyzed also host separate event sites for their most prominent fundraising events.
 Of these groups, some chose to host their matching gift pages on the event-specific website, while others chose to present theirs on the parent organization site, and others still opted for separate match pages on each.

-Another key practice covered in the Top Nonprofits report indicates that mentioning matching gifts within an organization’s donation forms is essential.
-The explanation?
-It’s an excellent opportunity to collect donor employment data.
+Mentioning matching gifts within an organization’s donation forms is an excellent opportunity to collect donor employment data.
 When the form provides context into the why behind employment data inquiries (i.e., to uncover matching gift opportunities), donors are typically happy to oblige.

 And according to the matching gift promotions analysis, more than half of the organizations in the study integrated this tip into their practices.